 These interesting shaped leaves look great tossed in salads adding a tangy, sour flavour, but can be cooked with a mix of other greens too.
 Sheel sorrel contains loads of antioxidants and Vitamin C, B, D,E, K, beta carotene, magnesium, phosphorus, potassium and is known for its antibacterial properties.

 Tiny plants, often found in lawns.
-Not to be confused with carrot weed, which looks similar.
+Also called carrot weed.
 I love these best in a potato salad.
-The feathery shape is very pretty and the peppery peppery is perfect with potatoes.
+The feathery shape is very pretty and the pepperyness is perfect with potatoes.
 I have also used them with avocados.
+The seeds, borne at the end of the leaves, are real pops of flavour.

 Gallant soldier, Galinsoga parviflora, isiShukeyane